Shin-Aska/DosboxStagingReplacerForGOGGalaxy-UI/README.md

 PowerShell scripts, especially those that interact with other files, can sometimes be flagged as suspicious by antivirus software.
 This script is provided as plain text so you can inspect its contents and understand exactly what it does.
 The code is heavily commented for clarity.

 If your antivirus flags `main.ps1`, please mark it as a false positive.
-We recommend reviewing the code yourself to be confident in its safety.
+It is recommended to review the code yourself to be confident in its safety.

 ---